popsim-consortium/stdpopsim/docs/development.rst

 We envision at least three main types of ``stdpopsim`` developers:

-1. Contributors of new species, demographic models, and other features (such as recombination maps, annotations, DFEs)
+1. Contributors of new species, demographic models, and other features (such as recombination maps, annotations, DFE models)
 2. API developers
 3. Documentation and tutorial curators